Wolfwarriorxd/credit-risk-ml/README.md

 XGBoost provides the best balance between precision and recall
 Model performance is stable across different data splits

+Deployment

+The model can be used to predict default risk for new customers.

+Steps

+1 Run main.py to train and save the model
+2 Run predict.py to generate predictions

+Modify the sample input in predict.py to test different customer profiles

 Technologies Used

 Python